 3 Now cited as the Local Government (Miscellaneous Provisions) Act 1960.

+4 The Taxi Act 1994 s.
+34 and 35 were deleted by the Acts Amendment (Criminal Procedure) Act 1999 s.
+9.

+5 Under the Alteration of Statutory Designation (DPI) Order 2009 a reference in a law to the Department of Planning and Infrastructure is to be read and construed as a reference to the Department of Transport.

-4 Under the Public Sector Management Act 1994 departments can be established and named.
-At the time this compilation was prepared, the designation of the department known as the Department of Justice had been altered to the Department of the Attorney General and the Department of Corrective Services is established.
+6 Under the Public Sector Management Act 1994 departments can be established and named.
+At the time this reprint was prepared, the designation of the department known as the Department of Justice had been altered to the Department of the Attorney General, and the Department of Corrective Services is established.

-5 Now known as the registrar of the Magistrates Court.
+7 Now known as the registrar of the Magistrates Court.